Healthy Low FODMAP Baked French Toast with cinnamon sugar topping. A delicious breakfast recipe that is also gluten free and lactose free.

 Today I bring you a golden on the outside; soft on the inside low FODMAP baked french toast recipe.
 A delicious morning treat for a lazy Sunday or a Holiday brunch.

 This custardy French toast recipe is quite popular in Portugal as a Chrismas dessert, that many eat for breakfast as well.
 We call them Rabanadas, and they are usually deep fried, coated with cinnamon sugar and topped with sugar syrup.
-Heathier versions (like the one I share with you today) are baked instead of fried and have less sugar (no sugar syrup either).
+Heathier versions (like the one I share with you today) are baked instead of fried.
+They also have less sugar (no sugar syrup either).

 The process is quite simple: thick bread slices, dipped in warm scented milk and egg wash, cooked and topped with cinnamon sugar.
 For this low FODMAP version, I swapped the milk with lactose free milk and bread with this gluten free baguette from Schar:

-This pre-cooked baguette from Schar has the advantage of holding well the liquid and also being certified Low FODMAP by Monash University.
+This pre-cooked baguette from Schar has two advantages.
+The first one, it holds well the liquid.
+The second is it’s certified Low FODMAP by Monash University.

 The end result is more than 30 small, flavorful french toasts that can feed a crowd with minimal work and effort.